Montreal Photographers Make Food Dangerously Alluring. Take A Bite At Your Own Risk. – Magazine advertisement

 Laugh if you like (or need to), but this is one of the true meanings of “American exceptionalism.”
 Can you imagine finding these words and phrases in French, Spanish or Italian?
 Can you imagine these nations associating chocolate with sin, even as a joke?

 Don’t get me wrong.
-The Catholic countries of Southern Europe are hardly innocent; they have histories of violence and repression as long as any other nations and they suffer from most of the ills of the modern world.
+The Catholic countries of Southern Europe are hardly innocent; they have histories of violence and repression as long as any other nations, and they suffer from most of the ills of the modern world.
 But, at least in comparison with Americans, these very old cultures seem to have resolved this particular question.
 They sin; they confess; and they are absolved, at least until the next time they sin.
-Or perhaps they have evolved a culture-wide form of compartmentalizing: they are carnal on Saturday night and they are spiritual on Sunday morning, and who cares about perfection?
+Or perhaps they have evolved a culture-wide form of compartmentalizing: they (the men at least) are fully and proudly carnal on Saturday night and they are spiritual on Sunday morning, and who cares about perfection?
 How do they consume all that rich food, smoke all those cigarettes, drink all that wine and still have better health – and far lower alcoholism rates – than Americans?

 Playing the lottery means trying to make a connection with divine providence, giving God a chance to intervene in our lives, rejecting the narcissistic idea that success is due solely to our own efforts—in short, accepting grace over merit.
 It also means accepting a fundamental equality in which we’re all children of God, though some of us are more favored than others…In Catholic countries, which favor holidays over the work ethic, there’s a joke: “How can work be good when it’s God’s punishment on us?”